How Do You Calculate Deductions for an Employee's Notice Period Resignation?

 Balwinder Sharma

-I am looking HR Department and one of our employee wants to quit as per notice period he have to work for three month or pay for the same.
+I am from the HR Department, and one of our employees wants to resign.
+As per the notice period, he is required to work for three months or pay an equivalent amount.

 Cite Contribution